(A) The following definitions apply to Chapter 5122-30 of the Administrative Code.

 (iv) Any other nutritive regimens requiring a daily maximum or minimum level of one of more specific nutrients, or a specific distribution of one or more nutrients.

-"Special diets other than complex therapeutic diets" has the same meaning as simple diets as defined in paragraph (FF) of rule 3701-17-50 of the Administrative Code.
+"Special diets other than complex therapeutic diets" has the same meaning as special diets as defined in rule 3701-17-50 of the Administrative Code.

-(47) "Staff" means any person or persons participating in the physical operation of the facility, the provision of mental health services, personal care, room and board, and/or supervision of residents, whether or not that person is compensated for that assistance.
+(50) "Staff" means any person or persons participating in the physical operation of the facility, the provision of mental health services, personal care, room and board, or supervision of residents, whether or not that person is compensated for that assistance.
 Staff shall be understood to include the operator of the facility when the operator is a participant in the performance of those activities.

-(48) "Substance abuse" means use of any drug and/or alcohol by an individual to the extent of physical or psychological dependency on the drug or to the extent that a person's health, safety or welfare is endangered.
+(51) "Substance abuse" means use of any drug or alcohol by an individual to the extent of physical or psychological dependency on the drug or to the extent that a person's health, safety or welfare is endangered.

 Promulgated Under: 119.03